ioskrew/SwiftLayout/README.md

 > you can read details [here](https://developer.apple.com/documentation/uikit/nslayoutconstraint).

-- the first part is to get the necessary attributes using static values ​​defined in Anchors.
+- The first part is to get the necessary attributes using static values ​​defined in Anchors.

   ```swift
   Anchors.top.bottom